jeremy-shannon/jeremy-shannon.github.io/_posts/2017-11-28-udacity-sdcnd-capstone-pt2.md

 *The code for this project can be found on [my GitHub](https://github.com/jeremy-shannon/CarND-Capstone).*

 **UPDATE 2018-10-07**
 *Yes, it's been nearly a year, but I'm finally coming back to tie up this loose end.
 I'll write more about what's been going on in the meantime... hopefully not another, what, 10 months later.
-For now, allow me to put a bow on this as best I can remembrer.*
+For now, allow me to put a bow on this as best I can remember.*

 So, after finding the Waypoint Updater and Drive-By-Wire nodes mostly taken care-of, it was on to the Traffic Light Detector node to see how things were going for Denise.
 She's a seasoned veteran in robotics, so I did what I could to be helpful.
 The problem we faced didn't have anything to do with being able to detect traffic lights and determine their states.
 It was the severe latency introduced running the ROS package in an Ubuntu VM alongside the Unity-based simulator on a Mac, for which, by all accounts it performed worst (and somehow this was the setup for myself and all of my teammates).